 Input keys and formats must match your workflow’s API JSON.
 For media inputs, use a URL (e.g., "image": "https://example.com/new-image.jpg") or Base64 data URI (e.g., "image": "data:image/jpeg;base64,/9j/...") in the inputs object.

-Media inputs (images or videos) can be added to the inputs object as either Base64 data URIs or public URLs.
-Via Base64 (Data URI)
+Image/Video Inputs Explanation Image/Video inputs can be added via either Base64 data URIs or public URLs.

-Include a Base64 data URI in the inputs object (for example: "image": "data:image/jpeg;base64,/9j/...").
-Large files may slow down requests.
-Recommended limits: images ≤256KB (around 512x512); videos ≤1MB for short clips (around 480p).
+• Include a Base64 data URI in the inputs object (for example: "image": "data:image/jpeg;base64,/9j/...").

-Via URL (Public file link)
+• Via URL (Public file link):

-Include a public URL in the inputs object (for example: "image": "https://example.com/image.jpg").
-Keep in mind that some hosts may block requests.
-Recommended limits: images ≤50MB (around 4K); videos ≤100MB (about 2–5 minutes at 720p).
+• Recommended limits: images ≤50MB (around 4K); videos ≤100MB (about 2–5 minutes at 720p).

 Response Example